 Why this is the BEST SWOT analysis outline — EVER

-This SWOT Analysis is focused on answering questions that are grounded in reality and in the experiences that your business has had over the last year.
+This SWOT Analysis is focused on answering questions that are grounded in reality.
+You’ll reference the experiences that your business has had over the last year.
 Instead of just listing a bunch of stuff, you are answering questions that will actually give you insights into the next appropriate action to take inside your business.
 This isn’t the complete set of questions — but it will certainly get you started in thinking about new ways that you can grow your company.

-Using this core idea I’ve developed a SWOT Analysis template that I’m going to walk you through right here.
+Using this core idea I’ve developed a SWOT analysis template that I’m going to walk you through right here.
 At the end of the article, you’ll find a FREE SWOT Analysis template download as a Word document.

 - In what areas does (YOUR COMPANY) perform exceptionally?

 - What important bids or proposals did (YOUR COMPANY) win this year?
 Why did (YOUR COMPANY) win them?